What do the numbers in hair colour mean?

 WHAT IS A BASE COLOUR?

-The first number which appears on the tube is the base colour.
+The first number which appears on the colour chart is the base colour.
 This number indicates the base level of the shade you would like to achieve.
 It shows how light or dark the colour is.

 WHAT IS A TONE OR REFLECT OF COLOUR?

-Next your colourist will look at the second and third numbers on the tube that appear after the period mark.
+Next your colourist will look at the second and third numbers on the colour chart that appear after the period mark.
 These numbers indicate the primary and secondary reflects/tones that are present in the colour.

 For example,.1 = Ash, .2 = Iridescent, .3 = Golden, .4 = Copper